 Best Time To Travel To Delhi

 Between October and up until March (or whenever Holi is) is the best time to travel to Delhi.
-The weather is pleasant and not too cold since it’s winter in India.
+Keep in mind that Delhi has extreme weather – the summers are too hot and the winters can get too cold.
 There are various festivals and concerts in the city from November onwards, and it is a really nice time to be out and about in Delhi.

 Late March to June is when it gets warm and the heat can be quite severe.
-August onward, depending on the severity of Monsoons, the weather in Delhi gets pleasant again.
+From August onwards, depending on the severity of the monsoons, the weather in Delhi gets pleasant again.